hathibelagal-dev/instantpolyglot/docs/eng/Turkmen.md

 ### Declarative Sentences

-**Men şu kitaby okadym.** (I this book-ACC read-PAST-1SG) "I read this book."
+**Men şu kitaby okadym.** (I this book-ACC read-PAST-1SG) “I read this book.”

 ### Interrogative Sentences

 **Sen haçan geldiň?** (You when come-PAST-2SG)
-"When did you come?"
+“When did you come?”

 ### Imperative Sentences

 **Kitaby maňa ber!** (Book-ACC me-DAT give-IMP)
-"Give me the book!"
+“Give me the book!”

 ### Conditional Sentences

-**Eger ýagyş ýagsa, men öýde galjakdyryn.** (If rain fall-COND-3SG, I home-LOC stay-FUT-1SG) "If it rains, I will stay at home."
+**Eger ýagyş ýagsa, men öýde galjakdyryn.** (If rain fall-COND-3SG, I home-LOC stay-FUT-1SG) “If it rains, I will stay at home.”

 ## Verbal Nouns and Participles